-The gender pay gap and equal pay is still very much a hot topic.
+Reducing the gender pay gap and achieving equal pay is still very much a hot topic.
 In the last few months Google has been hauled into the spotlight over this very issue, first with that leaked memo, followed swiftly by news that three former employees are suing the tech giant for systematically paying women less than men across all levels.

 If the world’s most powerful data company is struggling to get it right, what hope is there for the rest of us?